5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 > **Disclaimer**: This fix requires flashing a custom EEPROM onto the Intel I225-V controller.
 I am not responsible for any hardware failures that might occur during the process – execute the following guide at your own risk!

 ## About
 On the Z490 Vision G (and possibly other Gigabyte mainboards), the Intel I225-V 2.5 Gbit Ethernet Controller stopped working soon after the first betas of macOS Monterey were released.
-A lot of workarounds were tried to fix it: assigning manual network addresses or replacing network kexts of previously working builds, overwriting newer ones, which requires a special tool and could corrupt macOS, leaving it in an unbootable state.
+A lot of workarounds were tried to fix it: assigning manual network addresses or replacing network kexts of previously working builds, overwriting newer ones, which requires a special tool and can corrupt macOS, leaving it in an unbootable state.

 Until now, the only reliable option was to just buy a third party network card supported by macOS 12.

-Fortunately, a new method to get the I225 working again was discovered.
-But it requires flashing a modified EEPROM on it…
+Fortunately, a new method to get the I225-V working again was discovered.
+But it requires flashing a modified EEPROM on it so macOS can detect and attach it to its `com.apple.DriverKit-AppleEthernetE1000.dext` driver successfully.

 ## Preparations